rizvn/vine/ReadMe.md

     });

-The above registers an eventInterceptor.
-This will called whenever an event is published.
-Before the event handler is invoked.
+The above registers an event interceptor.
+This will called whenever an event is published, before the event handler is invoked.
 The interceptor callback function will receive 3 arguments, name of the event, data associated to the event and global data held in the vine